axelriet/LwMQ.net/docs/guide/sdk.rst

 Subfolders
 ==========

-The SDK installer creates the following subfolders within the SDK root:
+The LwMQ SDK installer creates the following subfolders within the SDK root:

 .. table::
    :width: 95%